Make Your Logs Work for You

 Fully Functional for 14 Days

 There are a lot of “cloudy” terms out there now.
 Is cloud-native better than cloud-based?
-Am I considered in the “cloud” when my application is cloud-enabled?
+Do I consider myself in the “cloud” when I enable my application for the cloud?
 Let’s take a closer look at the difference between cloud-native, cloud-based, and cloud-enabled to tease apart these different terms.

 Cloud-Native

 Cloud-native is born in the cloud.
-Cloud-native applications are architected from the ground up to run in a public cloud like in AWS, Azure, or GCP using cloud-based technologies.
+Developers architect cloud-native applications from the ground up using cloud-based technologies to run them in a public cloud like AWS, Azure, or GCP.
 These cloud technologies allow for accessibility and scalability and allow developers to continue to deliver new services more quickly and easily.
-Cloud-native is comprised of continuous integration, orchestrators, and container engines.
-Ultimately, it’s about how applications are created and deployed.
+Cloud-native comprises continuous integration, orchestrators, and container engines.
+Ultimately, creating and deploying applications is the key focus.

 Cloud-native is a new way of architecting our applications and infrastructure; we’re breaking services into smaller and smaller pieces and reusing services wherever possible.
-We’re deploying our apps and infrastructure in someone else’s data center, so we have to always be thinking about failure.
+We’re deploying our apps and infrastructure in someone else’s datacenter, so we must always think about failure.
 Having this mindset allows us to deploy new, flexible, resilient, cloud-native applications.

 Cloud-Based

-Cloud-based is the middle ground between cloud-native and cloud-enabled.
+Cloud-based technology forms the middle ground between cloud-native and cloud-enabled approaches.
 If you want to leverage some of the capabilities of the cloud such as higher availability and scalability, but don’t want to completely redesign your application to use cloud services, this may be an approach to consider.
 For example, if you move your in-house web application to AWS or Azure servers, you now have a “cloud-based” application.

 Once you move your application to a cloud provider, you’re no longer responsible for managing the resources for the application, so there’s no need to maintain a server or worry about backup.
 You also just pay for what you use.
 The biggest advantage of moving an application to the cloud is enabling it to quickly scale up to meet surges in demand and increase your application availability.